 A « MEDIEVAL » EMBROIDERY FROM 1849

-Our object is an embroidered panel of relatively small size, 19x22 cm, representing on a gold ground a winged angel, the head slightly to its right and the arms holding, on a flowery hillock, an emblazoned coat of arms flanked by a bear to the left and by a griffon to the right.
+Our object (now at the Musée de Cluny, Paris) is is a relatively small embroidered panel, 19x22 cm, representing on a gold ground a winged angel, the head slightly to its right and the arms holding, on a flowery hillock, an emblazoned coat of arms flanked by a bear to the left and by a griffon to the right.
 The embroidery of the ground is in couched gold crossed by red silk forming diamonds, whereas the animals are in couched gold and silver.
 The coat of arms is in polychrome silks with some gold and silver for the colors of metals.
 The angel and the hillock are in polychrome silks, fig. 1.
 In the back of the embroidery, on a label, we read: « From a Chasuble / in the possession of / Rev W. Moore DD / Spalding / 1849 », fig. 2.
 This extraordinary small embroidery is remarkable by its delicacy, its magnificent state of preservation, and its completely medieval character which makes immediately think of a production of the XVth century.

 Figure 1: Angel holding the coat of arms of the count of Warwick .© Coillection J & D. Fruman